BroadcomMFD/broadcom-product-scripts/output-management/web-viewer/administrator-tools/README.md

 # Web Viewer 14 - Administrator Tools

-This directory contains several examples CLI scripts designed for use by Web Viewer 14 administrators.
+This directory contains several example CLI scripts designed for use by Web Viewer 14 administrators.

 ## Software Requirements